 Anyone involved in a smash up, whether driver or passenger, should see a doctor after the collision.
 This is important because not all injuries are immediately apparent and the doctor may find serious injuries that have no immediate signs or symptoms.
 In some cases, brain injuries have no outward symptoms initially, but may manifest themselves during the hours, days or weeks following the debacle.
 In some cases, an untreated brain injury can be deadly if immediate medical diagnosis and medical treatment are not administered, and with these, there is often no more warning than a headache.

 Do I release medical records to the other driver’s insurance company?

 The other driver’s insurance company adjuster or representative may request your medical records after the wreck.
 You should not provide this information, especially without the advice of a personal injury litigation lawyer.
 Releasing medical records to the insurance company could be giving them information to use to lower the amount of damages they should pay, or they could use it as a basis to decline any claim.
 The insurance company does not look out for the best interest of the injured party; they worry about their own interests, which is to not pay out claims.

 What happens if I believe the collision was partially my fault?

 The first thing to realize is that car accidents happen quickly.
-So afterwards are confusing.
+So afterward, it remains confusing.
 Consequences include high adrenaline.
 So how quickly the accident occurred, and any possible injuries place the body into a shock mode.
 Consequently, this means you may not be in a good position to determine if you have any fault.
 The actions of the other driver also need to get considered.